 Make sure you’ve got all the tools for the job.
 Let’s start with protective gear.
 Sanding is loud, dusty, and will require you to get down on your hands and knees, so make sure to wear goggles, ear muffs, and knee pads.
 You will also need to wear garments such as overalls, gloves, and a dust mask.

 Secondly, you’ll need a small amount of equipment.
 The three main sanding tools you will be using are a drum sander, edging sander, and corner sander.
 Each type has a different purpose, allowing you to get the best results.
-Use a medium grit sandpaper throughout.
+Use medium-grit sandpaper throughout.

 A sweeping brush is essential, as all dust will need to be removed before a finish is applied.
 To seal the dust inside your workspace, invest in plastic sheeting and suitable tape.
 Wood filler may be required; however, this is subject to the condition of your boards.